Satyamverma2604/Git-Demo/README.md

 # Git-Demo
-It is demo for git demo class
+It is demo for git demo class.